 Q: How do I deploy models to the edge devices?

 Amazon SageMaker Edge Manager stores the model package in your specified Amazon S3 bucket.
 You can use the over-the-air (OTA) deployment feature provided by AWS IoT Greengrass or any other deployment mechanism of your choice to deploy the model package from your S3 bucket to the devices.

 Q: How is Amazon SageMaker Edge Manager SDK different from the SageMaker Neo runtime (dlr)?

-Neo dlr is an open source runtime that only execute models compiled by the Amazon SageMaker Neo service.
+Neo dlr is an open-source runtime that only runs models compiled by the Amazon SageMaker Neo service.
 Compared to the open source dlr, the SageMaker Edge Manager SDK includes an enterprise grade on-device agent with additional security, model management, and model serving features.
 The SageMaker Edge Manager SDK is suitable for production deployment at scale.

 Q: How is Amazon SageMaker Edge Manager related to AWS IoT Greengrass?

 Amazon SageMaker Edge Manager and AWS IoT Greengrass can work together in your IoT solution.
 Once your ML model is packaged with SageMaker Edge Manager, you can use AWS IoT Greengrass’s OTA update feature to deploy the model package to your device.
 AWS IoT Greengrass allows you to monitor your IoT devices remotely, while SageMaker Edge Manager helps you monitor and maintain the ML models on the devices.